lupyuen/lupyuen.github.io/src/terminal.md

 [(Like this)](https://lupyuen.github.io/images/terminal-title.jpg)

-_But the NSH Output looks laggy?_
+_But the NSH Output looks laggy..._

-Yeah we used an __LVGL Text Area__ for rendering the NSH Output.
+Yeah we used an __LVGL Text Area__ to render the NSH Output.
 Which is probably not optimal for scrollable, static text.

 An __LVGL Label Widget__ might work better.